zad96/Web-Project/README.md

 Note the sheet added with the database will be added with a timestamp so that the student can view the time when he missed the lecture

 This is all if you need something feel free to contact me

+You can try logging to https://attendancemarker.000webhostapp.com/ and use the above login and password.
+Please use the teacher login id wisely as the free server has database limit.